akrk1986/re-wx/docs/debugging.md

 ## Using `name` to identify Elements in the debugger

 All builtin re-wx componets take a prop called `name`.
 When supplied, it will tag the wx components with that name in the debugger.
-This makes it much easier to find specific blocks is a large application.
+This makes it much easier to find specific blocks in a large application.

 ```python
 def render():